tlapinsk/byte-data-insights/README.md

 ---
 This repository contains files for a short assignment analyzing Byte Foods items purchased data and a tool to further extend these insights.

-There are 2 folders in this project
+There are 3 folders in this project
 - [assets](https://github.com/tlapinsk/byte-data-insights/tree/master/assets)
 - [data](https://github.com/tlapinsk/byte-data-insights/tree/master/data)
 - [notebooks](https://github.com/tlapinsk/byte-data-insights/tree/master/notebooks)

-Assets folder holds any images needed for the project.
+The assets folder holds any images needed for the project.

 The data folder holds holds the items purchased data and "fake" product data used to exemplify how a second table could improve the quality of the original insights.